Pomax/msfs-simconnect-api-wrapper/README.md

 ##### Special Events

-There are currently two "unofficial" events that can be listened to:
+There are currently two non-simconnect events that can be listened to:

 - `AIRPORTS_IN_RANGE`, registers a listener for notifications about airports coming into range of our airplane (or rather, coming into range of "the current Sim bubble", which is all world tiles currently loaded and active in the sim).
 - `AIRPORTS_OUT_OF_RANGE`, registers a listener for notifications about airports dropping out of range of our airplane (with the same note as above).